chia-chang/product-case-studies/covid-automation-product.md

 This structure made it possible to deliver a concrete, working product early, gather feedback from real use, and show that end-to-end automation was worth further investment.

+Before committing to this plan, we compared several solution shapes (manual templates, semi‑automated scripts, and a fully automated pipeline) on ease of implementation, engineering effort, and expected impact on report time.
+That exercise made it clear that a lean but fully automated pipeline was the best MVP, even if the visuals were simple at first.

 ## 7. Delivery and Iteration